nualagr/the-lord-of-the-rings-game/README.md

 #### New User

-As a new user I would like to be able to:
+As a new user I can:

 &#9745; play a card-matching game presented in a visually appealing format.
 ![alt text](documentation/readme-images/visually-appealing-screenshot.png "Screenshot of game in progress, showing cute character images.")